Background pattern

 Consult your doctor before starting to use Lacosamida Accord if:

-• you have a serious heart condition such as heart failure or have had a heart attack.
+• you have severe heart disease such as heart failure or have had a heart attack.

-• you often feel dizzy or fall.
+• You often feel dizzy or fall.
 Lacosamida Accord may cause dizziness, which could increase the risk of accidental injuries or falls.
 This means you should be careful until you are used to the effects of this medication.

 If any of the above applies to you (or you are unsure), consult your doctor or pharmacist before starting to use Lacosamida Accord.